2BAB/ScratchPaper/README.md

 ## Why choose ScratchPaper?

-We can find some similar solutions from Github，such as：akonior/icon-version, akaita/easylauncher-gradle-plugin。But the pain points of them are:
+We can find some similar solutions from Github，such as：akonior/icon-version, akaita/easylauncher-gradle-plugin.
+But the pain points of them are:

 - Some do not support AAPT2
 - Some do not support latest AGP